 The underwriters and their affiliates have from time to time provided, and may in the future provide, investment banking and/or general financing, banking and advisory services to us and our subsidiaries for customary fees.
-In addition, affiliates of Merrill Lynch, Pierce, Fenner & Smith Incorporated, UBS Securities LLC, HSBC Securities (USA) Inc., RBC Capital Markets Corporation and Scotia Capital (USA) Inc., the underwriters of this offering, are lenders on our unsecured line of credit and, accordingly, may be repaid in whole or in part from proceeds of the offering.
+In addition, affiliates of certain of the underwriters of this offering, are lenders on our unsecured line of credit and, accordingly, may be repaid in whole or in part from proceeds of the offering.
 See "Use of Proceeds" herein.